JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 ```
 - filenames are specified in `global-cdsparams.sh` as `EM_INPUT` etc.
 - each json file is mid-sized, ~5-500Mb
+- optional: run `util/find-mip-mismatches.py <mips dir> <aggregate mips file>`; expected output is `ID sets match`; there will likely be many duplicates; this is fine, as there are variants that will be counted that way

 ## Step 1.5: Rob uploads images to S3